sjl/.plan/README.markdown

 nontrivial.
 The "scripting" support is completely batshit string-based munging, and even the basic definition of any dependencies beyond explicit lists of files is miserable.

+## 2020-02-12

+Spent some (far too much) time getting the Trapnell data into Postgres, figuring out how to ergonomically plot it with gnuplot, and figuring out how to do decent histogram and CDF plots.
+I'm not thrilled with what I came up with, but it'll have to do for now because it's already 11 PM.